starryeye/spring-guide/Getting-Started-Guides/README.md

 Learn How to create a RESTful web service with Spring.
 https://spring.io/guides/gs/rest-service/

+project
+- restservice
+new learn
-new learn : record, MockMvc
+- record, MockMvc

 ## 2. Scheduling Tasks